Frank Haege

 Frank Haege (born October 11, 1968) is an American football coach.
-He served as the head football coach at Augsburg University in Minneapolis, compiling a record of 57–93.
-Haege was also the head coach for the Quad City Steamwheelers of AF2 from 2000 to 2001 and the New Jersey Gladiators the Arena Football League from 2002 to 2004.
+He is the special teams coordinator and defensive backs coach at Solon High School in Solon, Iowa.
+Haege served as the head football coach at Augsburg University in Minneapolis from 2005 to 2019.
+He was also the head coach for the Quad City Steamwheelers of AF2 from 2000 to 2001 and the New Jersey Gladiators the Arena Football League from 2002 to 2004.

 Arena football

 While in the Arena Football League, he was an assistant coach for the Milwaukee Mustangs in 1994, the Minnesota Fighting Pike in 1996, and the New Jersey Red Dogs from 1997 through 1999.
 In 2000, Haege became the head coach of the Quad City Steamwheelers of the af2, which is the Arena Football League's developmental league.
 In his two seasons as head coach of the Steamwheelers, they compiled a 37–1 record and won back to back ArenaCup championships.
 In 2002, Haege left the Steamwheelers to become the head coach of the New Jersey Gladiators (later the Las Vegas Gladiators) of the Arena Football League.
 Haege set an AFL record for best turnaround of an AFL team.
 He took over a 2–12 (2001) team and lead them to a record of 9–5 in 2002.
 The 2002 Gladiators also made it to the second round of the AFL playoffs.
 The Gladiators went 8–8 and made the playoffs in 2003.
 They also went 8–8 in 2004.

+In March 2024, Haege returned to the indoor game.
+This time as general manager of the Coralville Chaos of American Indoor Football.